HackBulgaria/Programming101-CSharp/week03/01-IntroToOOP/README.md

 Create an immutable class Rectangle:

-* Create a constructor with 2 arguments of type Point - the points at the opposite vertices ** if the points are on the same coordinate asix throw an exception
+* Create a constructor with 2 arguments of type Point - the points at the opposite vertices
+  * if the points are on the same coordinate axis throw an exception
 * Create 4 readonly properties for displaying the 4 vertices of the rectangle (of type Point)
 * Create 4 readonly properties for displaying the 4 edges of the rectangle (of type LineSegment)
 * Create 2 readonly properties for dispalying the width and height of the rectangle